PRUNERS/ReMPI/README.md

-README

 # Introduction

-ReMPI is a record-and-replay tool for MPI applications.
+ * ReMPI is a record-and-replay tool for MPI applications.
-ReMPI implements Clock Delta Compression (CDC) for compressing records
+ * ReMPI implements Clock Delta Compression (CDC) for compressing records

 # Quick Start